Skin Assessments

 Rehabilitation specialists

-• Post-Injury Skin Monitoring: In rehabilitation settings, use the template to monitor the skin of individuals recovering from injuries.
+• Post-injury skin monitoring: In rehabilitation settings, use the template to monitor the skin of individuals recovering from injuries.
 This aids in identifying any compromised skin integrity and tailoring rehabilitation plans accordingly.

-Who uses Skin Assessments?
+Who uses a Skin Assessment?

-Who uses Skin Assessments?
+Who uses a Skin Assessment?

 Commonly asked questions

-Who uses Skin Assessments?
+Who uses a Skin Assessment?

-When do you use Skin Assessments?
+When do you use a Skin Assessment?

 How is a Skin Assessment used?